Upper-Linearizability of Online Non-Monotone DR-Submodular Maximization over Down-Closed Convex Sets: Non-monotone DR-submodular Functions over Down-Closed Convex Sets are -Linearizable

 A central challenge for proving upper-linearizablility of non-monotone functions over $\K$ is to construct a global lower bound that relates the algorithm's trajectory to an arbitrary comparator $\mathbf{y}$ (e.g., the global optimum).
 Unlike monotone regimes where simple greedy algorithms suffice, the non-monotone landscape requires balance between ascending gradients and shrinking constraints.

 The following key Lemma overcomes this by establishing a novel structural inequality for our exponential reparameterization $h_z(\mathbf{x})$.
-It proves that this specific reparameterization preserves a strict lower bound relative to any target $\mathbf{y}$, effectively bridging the gap between the DR-submodular property and our optimal $1/e$ approximation factor.
+This inequality is a mathematical specialization of Lemma 4.1 from \citet{buchbinder2024constrained} to the constant-path case.
+By leveraging the down-closed property of the constraint set, this formulation provides the exact structural piece required to accommodate the adversarial online setting.
+It proves that this specific reparameterization preserves a strict lower bound relative to any target $\mathbf{y}$, effectively bridging the gap between the DR-submodular property and our $1/e$ approximation ratio.

 \begin{lemma} Let $f$ be a non-monotone continuous DR-submodular function over a down-closed convex set.
 For any $\bx, \by \in [0,1]^d$ and $z \in [0,1]$, let $h_z(\bx)=\bone - e^{-z\bx}$, we have:

 where $\bar{x} = \max_j [\bx]_j$. (here $[\bx]_j$ is the $j$-th component of the vector $\bx$). \end{lemma}